Once you're sure you're ready to start a family, you might want to consider when will be the best time to conceive.

 Spring is another good option for a child, because the main cold and flu season is over by March and April, so both you and your little one will be less likely to pick up something during their very early weeks.

-When to have a baby: family situations
+When to get pregnant: family situations

 When does the rest of your family have a birthday?
 Perhaps you’d like everyone to all have their special day around the same time, or perhaps you want to space them out.